mathewrtaylor/introduction-to-ai/Instruction/Prompt Engineering/Foundations of Prompting.md

 ## 🗂️ Course Structure (Live Session)
 1. Warm-Up Activity (5 min)

-Activity: “Prompt Match Game” — show a task (e.g., “Write a poem about spreadsheets”) and ask participants to match it with the best prompt type.
+**Activity:** “Prompt Match Game” — show a task (e.g., “Write a poem about spreadsheets”) and ask participants to match it with the best prompt type.<br>
-Humor Injection: “Yes, AI can write poetry about spreadsheets.
+**Humor:** “Yes, AI can write poetry about spreadsheets.
 It’s surprisingly emotional about pivot tables.”

 2. Overview of Prompt Types (10 min)